 The procedure involves a biopsy instrument being placed against the buccal mucosa (inner cheek).
 Then, a circular cut is made through the cheek muscles.
 While the skin is left intact, tissue will be removed, leaving a circular shadow.
 The incision is then sutured closed.
 These stitches will be dissolvable, so there is no need to attend another appointment to remove them.

 Dimple creation surgery is considered a day procedure, and you will be able to return home once the effects of the local anaesthetic have worn off.

 In the days following the procedure, you can expect to see some swelling and bruising.
 However, this will fade over time.

 The sutures used to close the incision inside the cheek will dissolve within two weeks of your surgery.
-Once the healing process is complete, the cheek muscle will connect with the skin, and the new, natural looking dimple will be formed.
+Once the healing process is complete, the cheek muscle will connect with the skin, and a new, natural-looking dimple will be formed.